Vox Lux: Act 1: Genesis

 As she slowly recovers from her injuries, Celeste and her older sister, Eleanor, write music together.
 Soon afterward, at an event led by Father Cliff in memory of the shooting victims, Celeste sings a song that she and Eleanor wrote titled "Wrapped Up".
 The song becomes an instant hit and Celeste is soon picked up by a manager.

 By April 2000, Celeste is recording an EP in New York City.
-Over the next 20 months, Celeste manages and navigates the increasing pressures of her newfound fame in spite of her past trauma.
-She and Eleanor indulge in bouts of partying that soon get in the way of Celeste's work, including Celeste being subject to sexual misconduct by an older musician and Eleanor having sex with Celeste's manager the night before the September 11 attacks.
-Nevertheless, Celeste continues to successfully rise in the music industry, with her songs getting quickly picked up by the radio and rushing the demand for her first music video, "Hologram (Smoke and Mirrors)".
+Over the next 20 months, Celeste manages and navigates the increasing pressures of her newfound fame.
+She and Eleanor indulge in bouts of partying that soon get in the way of Celeste's work.
+Celeste is subjected to sexual misconduct by an older musician and Eleanor has sex with Celeste's manager the night before the September 11 attacks.
+Nevertheless, Celeste continues to successfully rise in the music industry; her songs are quickly picked up on radio stations and demand grows for her first music video, "Hologram (Smoke and Mirrors)".

 Act 2: Regenesis

-In 2017, a terrorist shooting on a beach in Croatia is rumored to be linked to Celeste's music due to the masks that the criminals donned, which are similar to the masks from Celeste's 2001 "Hologram" video.
+In 2017, a terrorist shooting on a beach in Croatia is rumored to be linked to Celeste's music due to the masks worn the criminals, which are similar to the masks from Celeste's 2001 "Hologram" video.

 Celeste is now 31 years old and preparing for the first night of a concert tour for her sixth album, Vox Lux.
-Her manager informs her of the terrorist shooting, and then tells her to prepare for the ensuing press junkets.
-Before her first interview, Celeste takes her teenage daughter, Albertine (conceived from the encounter with the musician), to lunch.
+Her manager tells her of the terrorist shooting, and then tells her to prepare for the ensuing press junkets.
+Before her first interview, Celeste takes her teenage daughter, Albertine (conceived in the encounter with the musician), to lunch.
 Once there, Celeste unveils her erratic and destructive behavior, aided by alcohol, resulting in Celeste and Albertine getting kicked out of the restaurant by the manager.
 It is revealed that, six years prior, Celeste permanently blinded herself in her left eye due to consuming excessive amounts of methanol while binge-drinking household cleaning products.
 Celeste then drove under the influence across three state lines, injuring a man in his left leg and pelvis in the process, which resulted in a public lawsuit.

-After lunch, Celeste has a heated argument with Eleanor after discovering Albertine has recently lost her virginity; Eleanor has been Albertine's guardian since her birth.
-The press interviews begin soon after, with Celeste becoming increasingly unhinged after one interviewer mentions the aforementioned driving incident.
+After lunch, Celeste has a heated argument with Eleanor after discovering Albertine has recently lost her virginity.
+Eleanor has been Albertine's guardian since her birth.
+The press interviews begin soon after, with Celeste becoming increasingly unhinged after one interviewer mentions the driving incident.
 Her publicist decides to cancel the rest of the interviews scheduled that day and asks Celeste to rest before the concert.
 However, Celeste and her manager get high on drugs and have sex.

 That evening, an impaired Celeste heads for the concert venue with her entourage in tow.
-She then experiences a mental breakdown, with Eleanor successfully comforting her before sending her out.
+She suffers a mental breakdown, but Eleanor successfully comforts her so that she can perform.